How to do Keyword Research and Why it Matters

 Keyword Research differentiates your website from one that simply posts content based on the hope that viewers will find it interesting.

-Including keyword research objectives in website copywriting literally tailors your content with the data you know your customer is looking for.
+Copywriting based on keyword research data is literally providing your thought leadership for searches you know your customer is looking for.

 Even as of 2013, the grim stat of abandoned blogs held at 95%.²

 For bloggers who prevail, we learn the majority of visitors only read 15 seconds of content before dropping off.³

 Too much time, money, and soul is poured into our business value not to exceed these expectations.
 We do that by learning how to do keyword research.

 Many tools provide more data than you need to determine searchable keywords for a blog post.

 SEO evangelist Neil Patel provides one of the simplest, free ways to test your title.
 To demonstrate, we’ll use this page competing for “Keyword Research.”
 What you need to first know is the more general the phrase, the risk of it being too broad and competitive.
 The more specific, the more likely I can compete for it, and more importantly, it will be meet the needs of my niche.

 Google dominates the majority of all search results on the web by a long shot.
 Enter “Keyword Research” into google and at the top you’ll notice 4,370,000 pages are ranking for that term.
 That’s a lot of competition.
 Neil Patal suggests looking for keyword phrases that have 50,000 search results or less.

 For ideas to hone in on specificity that ranks, Google even provides you with keyword suggestions based on the searches it receives.